Development of RIS in the Last Decades

-The definitions will be of importance in the planning, implementation/realisation, management and maintenance of RIS systems, but they also give a clear picture of the roles, responsibilities and the various parties, players and stakeholders involved.
+The definitions will be of importance in the planning, implementation/realisation, management and maintenance of RIS systems.
+They also give a clear picture of the roles and responsibilities of the various parties, players and stakeholders involved.

 PIANC and the CCNR have agreed that the CCNR will include in its website the publication and maintenance of the PIANC RIS definitions.
 The CCNR website will provide a link to the EU RIS portal and to the PIANC website, where the Guidelines and Recommendations for River Information Services can be found.